Oh...hai! I'm Tera (obviously).

 If you didn’t make it through that whole thing, I think you should know that...

 I love rocks and crystals and have since I was a wee one.
 They've always been considered 'treasure' to me.

 Mother Earth and the magic of nature continually awe me.

 I’m an intersectional feminist.

-I love to talk about sex.
+I love to talk about sexuality.
 For awhile in college I thought I might go into sex education or sex therapy.

 I battle perfectionism.

 I deeply believe in peace, justice and equality.
 Love always wins.

 I enjoy tequila beverages and dance parties.

 I struggle with believing in myself, but value being vulnerable so I figured I'd get that out in the open.